enp/ElasticViewApp/README.md

 * example user **janedoe** in this group
 * example user **johndoe** with full access

-Just import this file into ElasticSearch before running ElasticView with:
+Import this file into Elasticsearch before running ElasticView with:

 ```
 curl -XPOST 127.0.0.1:9200/_bulk --data-binary @elasticview.data.example